 Kiku

-Kiku is a family story brought to life by three sisters.
-One is in the kitchen, trained by Thierry Marx and experienced in top-tier establishments; the other two provide warm and attentive service.
-Here, everything is homemade, reflecting a modern izakaya spirit: small Franco-Japanese dishes to share, melt-in-your-mouth miso eggplant, reinvented sashimi, and delicately prepared seasonal vegetables.
+Kiku is a heartwarming family story brought to life by three sisters.
+One of them is in the kitchen, trained by Thierry Marx and having worked at renowned establishments; the other two provide warm and attentive service.
+Everything here is homemade, embracing a contemporary izakaya spirit: small French-Japanese sharing plates, melt-in-your-mouth miso eggplant, reimagined sashimi, and seasonal vegetables delicately prepared.
 We finish off with a dessert featuring yuzu or a delicate mochi.

 Voir cette publication sur Instagram